 What's involved in an interview shoot?

-After you book a date and location, we'll do a pre-interview to get the details flowing the day before the interview.
+After you book a date and location, we'll do a pre-interview to find what's important to capture.
 For the actual interview shoot, setup typically takes 60 minutes, shooting lasts for about 2 hours, and packing up takes 45 minutes.

 What equipment do you use?